react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen-options.md

 ### `navigation.setOptions` method

-The `navigation` prop has a `setOptions` method that lets you update the options for a screen from within a component.
-See [navigation prop's docs](navigation-prop.md#setoptions) for more details.
+The `navigation` object has a `setOptions` method that lets you update the options for a screen from within a component.
+See [navigation object's docs](navigation-object.md#setoptions) for more details.

 ```js
 <Button